 HMRC have sent you a late tax return notice of penalty assessment, sometimes called a ‘penalty notice’.
 You have received this notice from HMRC because they have asked you to complete a self assessment tax return and either they have received it late or have not yet received it at all.
 Do not ignore this notice, you must decide what action you now need to take.

 There are many reasons why you may need to fill in a tax return for HMRC.
 Although one of the most common reasons is when you are self employed, there are many other circumstances when it is also necessary.
 Use the tool on GOV.UK to see whether you need to file a tax return or check out the criteria for self assessment.

-An example of a penalty notice letter can be found below, this includes notes about what the sections mean - please note that the links in the notes will take you to an external website.
+An example of a penalty notice letter can be found below (click on download if it hasn't appeared automatically), this includes notes about what the sections mean - please note that the links in the notes will take you to an external website.